Python Subprocess AWK” refers to using Python’s subprocess

 In this example:

-1. We define the awk command as a list of arguments.
-Each part of the command is a separate element in the list, and we specify the field delimiter -F as "'" to use a single quote as the delimiter.
+command as a list of arguments.
+Each part of the command is a separate element in the list, and we specify the field delimiter-F

-2. We provide some sample input data as a string, which will be processed by the awk command.
+to use a single quote as the delimiter. - We provide some sample input data as a string, which will be processed by the

-4. We pass the input data to the process using the communicate method.
+to capture the standard output and standard error streams. - We pass the input data to the process using the

-5. We check the return code of the subprocess.
+method. - We check the return code of the subprocess.
 A return code of 0 indicates success, and we print the output.
 If the return code is non-zero, we print the error message.

-This code will execute the awk command with the specified field delimiter and print the second field from the input data.
+command with the specified field delimiter and print the second field from the input data.

 Python subprocess: How to correctly pass arguments for executing an AWK command?

-To execute an AWK command using Python’s subprocess module, you need to pass the AWK command as a string argument to the subprocess.run() function.
+function.
 You can do this by enclosing the AWK command in quotes and passing it as a single string argument.

-Here’s a basic example of how to execute an AWK command using subprocess:
+Here’s a basic example of how to execute an AWK command using subprocess

 import subprocess